nickalobiondar/NoiseScope/.github/CONTRIBUTING.md

 - Determinism is the point: the same model + transcript + seed must always produce the same mutations and the same report.
-No wall-clock, no map
+No wall-clock, no map iteration order in output.
+- The transcript/protocol JSON schema is additive-only; field names are frozen.
+- Every new mutation operator ships with a fixture pair (`.ok` transcript and a diverging one).